IntersectMBO/cardano-coin-selection/information/specification.md

       * A set of **_inputs_**, equivalent to a subset of the [initial UTxO set](#initial-utxo-set).

-        Represents the value that has been selected from the wallet in order to cover the total payment value.
+        Represents the value that has been selected from the initial UTxO set in order to cover the total payment value.

       * A set of **_outputs_** (see [transaction output](#transaction-output)).